knowit/frontiers-guidelines/template.md

 - Details about the version control workflow your team is adopting.
 Will you be using Gitflow or feature branching?
 Will commits be squashed when merging into master?
 - Any naming conventions your team is adopting.
 Will you name your branches using a particular syntax?
 Does your task management platform integrate with your VCS via prefixed commit messages?
 - Details about how your team plans to do code reviews, if applicable.
 - Information about deployment/integration to test and production environments.
+There is a separate section for [deployment](#deployment) towards the end of the template in case this warrants a section of its own.

 <a id="project-management"></a>